oversys/auto-arch-old/README.md

 # Auto Arch
 This is my personal Arch Linux installation script.
-This script will install the BSPWM tiling window manager and the Alacritty terminal emulator.
+This script will install the BSPWM tiling window manager and the Kitty terminal emulator.

 (curl -Lo aa tinyurl.com/auto-arch)